-This is a brief guide to help you with your research into records of crime and punishment.
-The National Archives holds extensive records relating to criminal courts and trials, but searching for specific documents or subjects can be difficult as these are not usually searchable in Discovery, our catalogue.
-This guide is for people interested in the historical subject of crime and punishment as opposed to those interested in finding a specific person.
+The National Archives holds many records relating to criminal courts and trials, but finding specific documents can be difficult as these are seldom searchable in Discovery, our catalogue.
+This guide is for people interested in the history of crime and punishment as opposed to those looking for an individual.

-Only the records of the Metropolitan Police, the Royal Irish Constabulary and a few relating to the Transport Police are held at The National Archives.
-Surviving records of other police forces are held either by local archives or the relevant force.
-Not all police staff records have survived.
+Only the records of the Metropolitan Police and the Royal Irish Constabulary, and a few from the Transport Police, are held by The National Archives.
+Other police records are held by local archives or the relevant police force.

 Parliamentary Papers (1801–2006)